 Ten years later, Lowry strode up the 18th fairway at Portrush to a raucous ovation, as the weather-braving crowd hailed an Irish Champion Golfer of the Year in only the second-ever playing of The Open on the Emerald Isle.

-Four clear of Fleetwood and six clear of the rest of the field to start the day, Lowry got off to a shaky start, holing a 10-footer to an opening bogey.
+Four clear of Fleetwood and six clear of the rest of the field to start the day, Lowry got off to a shaky start, holing a 10-footer for an opening bogey.
 He rebounded with birdies at Nos.
-4, 5 and 7, and bogeys at Nos.
+4, 5 and 7.
+Bogeys at Nos.
 8 and 9 saw him make the turn in even-par 36, ahead by 5.

 Following dropped shots at Nos.
 12 and 14, Lowry put a bow on the championship with a birdie putt and a clenched fist at 15.
 The celebration was in full force a hole later, with Lowry flanked by fans on winding walk from the 16th green to 17th tee, as Calamity gave way to coronation.